Santosh Lad: Early life

-Santosh Lad, son of Shivaji Lad and Shailaja Lad was born on 27 February 1975 in Sandur taluk of Bellary district.
+Santosh Lad, son of Shailaja and Shivaji Lad, was born on 27 February 1975 in Sandur taluk of Karnataka's Bellary district.
 He has one elder sister.
-He completed his B.Com. from Sandur Education Society's Arts, Science & Commerce College, Bellary, Karnataka.
+He obtained his bachelor of commerce degree from Sandur Education Society's Arts, Science & Commerce College, Bellary.
 His family was affluent because of their involvement in the mining industry since the 1950s.
-Santosh was an active member of the sports community and actively participated in local tournaments and state-level competitions.
-He participated in U-21 Cricket state-level tournament KSCA representing Tumkur Zone as a team member and as captain.
+Lad was an active sportsman as a youngster and participated in local tournaments and state-level competitions.
+He participated in under-21 Cricket state-level tournament KSCA representing Tumkur Zone as a team member and as captain.

 Personal life

-Lad's father, Shivaji Lad, died when Santosh was 16 years old.
+Lad's father, Shivaji, died when Santosh was 16 years old.
 He is married to Keerthi Lad; they have a son.

 Political career

 Lad started his political career as a counsellor from Sandur taluk.
 He had very little success in Taluka panchayat elections, where he lost marginally in his first election.
 He went on to win both seats he contested in the following election, contributing to his party gaining the majority during that period.

 Lad contested the MLA election against a strong contender from the Congress Party.
-He represented the Janata Dal (Secular) party and was the youngest MLA (age 29), along with the first person from his party to win Sandur constituency; the election was won with a record margin.
+He represented the Janata Dal (Secular) party and was the youngest MLA (aged 29), along with the first person from his party to win Sandur constituency; the election was won with a record margin.
 Lad was part of the government formation under H. D. Kumaraswamy, ex-chief minister of the Karnataka state.

 In the 2008 Karnataka Assembly elections, he won the Kalghatgi constituency in the Dharwad district.
 He currently is an active member and represents Indian National Congress.
 In the 2013 Karnataka state assembly election, Santosh Lad won with a margin of over 45,000 votes, to win consecutively for the second time from Kalghatgi and third time overall.
 Congress secured an absolute majority to form the government.
 Santosh Lad was appointed Minister of State for Information and Infrastructure.
 In 2018, legislative elections, he lost to C.M.
 Nimbannanavar of the BJP, with a margin of 20,997 votes.